comit-network/RFCs/COMIT-registry.md

 ## Protocols

-The following is a list of protocols defined in COMIT RFCs for use in the `protocol` header of an SWAP message.
+The following is a list of protocols defined in COMIT RFCs for use in the `protocol` header of a SWAP message.

 | Name                   | Reference                       |
 |----------------------- |-------------------------------- |